 - The title is a bit of a giveaway.
 “Rapid Eye Movement” (REM) sleep is something most people experience between three and five times throughout the night.
 During this time the eyes flutter quickly from side to side.
 The amount of REM sleep we experience tends to decline as we age.

 - Non-REM sleep appears to be more relaxing than REM sleep, as it consists of slower brain waves, breathing and heart rate.
 During this form of sleep, the eyes don’t move but the brain may still be busy.

 Why can your eyes feel tired or dry after a night’s sleep?

 Eye tiredness can sometimes be a symptom of oversleeping.
 A group of cells in an area of the brain called the hypothalamus set your internal rhythms.
 They figure out when it’s morning and send out chemical messages to keep the rest of the cells in your body on the same clock, encouraging them to regulate their energy in sync.
 When you oversleep, you can confuse this biological clock and induce a sense of fatigue.

-With regards to dry eyes specifically, meibomian gland dysfunction (MGD) may be the cause.
+Dry eyes specifically, may be caused by meibomian gland dysfunction, or MGD.
 Meibomian glands are located in the eyelids and are responsible for releasing tear film, which prevents evaporation of moisture.
 Occasionally, these glands can become obstructed and MGD occurs.
 When awake, blinking and rotating, your eyeballs release oils out of these glands and spreads them across your eyes.

 You may or may not be aware of this, but some people’s eyelids aren’t completely shut when they are asleep.
 This can be due to a variety of reasons, including inflammation, trauma or scarring.
 On the other hand, that's just the way some people sleep!
 However, it can result in a faster evaporation of tears while you're asleep, which can cause dryness.